BUILDING A COMMUNITY OF LEGAL PROFESSIONALS

 The School of Law makes every effort to assist students throughout the school year in obtaining appropriate and approved externships.
 Information sessions, both group and individual are offered by Clinical Assistant Professor and Director of Experiential Learning Josie M. Gough each semester.
 During those sessions, students have the opportunity to learn about the various externship opportunities that are available to students, as well as the application process.
 A list of approved extern sites is included below, along with the internal School of Law internal application and Field Supervisor’s Participation Agreement.
 In most cases, students will contact the approved sites on their own.
 Contact information is included on the list of approved sites.
 Students should also monitor law school announcements and this website for new externship opportunities as they become available.

 Students are expected to work at their extern field placement site a minimum of 110 hours for 2 academic credit hours and a minimum of 165 hours for 3 academic credit hours.
 In addition, students must attend and fully participate in the extern seminar course.
 This course is offered during the fall and spring semesters 3 times during the week in order to accommodate a student’s schedule.
 Students meet with their course instructor during the semester on a regularly scheduled basis for 50 minutes per class session.
 The extern seminar course is also offered during the summer semester.
 Effective as of fall 2015 semester, the course will be graded pass/fail.
 Additional information, including course descriptions of the various field placements may be found on the law school’s website http://luc.edu/law/registrar/registration.
 Students may earn a total of 8 hours of academic credit as an extern upon completion of all required first year courses.
 For additional information, please contact Professor Gough at email@example.com.

 EXTERNSHIP - NEW SITES AND UPDATES

-Please also see Law School Announcements for detailed information regarding these new field placements.
+Please also see Law School Announcements for detailed information regarding new externship field placement opportunities.